US federal judge refuses Trump’s bid to unseal Epstein grand jury records

 Steven Cheung, the White House communications director, called the latest report “another fake news story”.

-Trump has called for all the Epstein transcripts to be released, calling the ongoing scandal a “scam” and a “hoax”.
+Trump has previously called for the Epstein grand jury transcripts to be released, dismissing the ongoing scandal as a “scam” and a “hoax”.
 He also repudiated any of his supporters who believed the rumours.

 “My PAST supporters have bought into this ‘bull****,’ hook, line, and sinker,” Trump wrote on social media on July 16.
 “Let these weaklings continue forward and do the Democrats work.”